CaiLiLab/MuRaL/docs/usage.rst

                --experiment_name example1 > test1.out 2> test1.err

    # parallelly running two trials using Ray, with 3 CPUs each trial (6 requested CPUs in total)
-   mural_snv train --ref_genome data/seq.fa --train_data data/training.sorted.bed \
+   mural_snv train --ref_genome snv/data/seq.fa --train_data snv/data/training.sorted.bed \
                --use_ray --ray_ncpus 6 --cpu_per_trial 3 --experiment_name example1 \
                > test1.out 2> test1.err

 .. note::
   If your machine has sufficient resources to execute multiple trials in parallel, it is recommended to add the ``--use_ray`` option.
 Using Ray allows for better resource scheduling.
 If running multiple trials serially or running only a single trial (set ``--n_trials 1``), it is recommended not to use ``--use_ray``, which can improve the runtime speed by approximately 2-3 times for each trial.

-MuaRaL-INDEL
+MuaRaL-indel
 ^^^^^^^^^^^^^

 The following commands train an INDEL model with two trials (default: ``--n_trials 2``),